Women's health & pelvic floor physical therapy, fertility, lactation + craniosacral fascial therapy for women, children & babies in the Upstate

 Whitney loves teaching her patients simple ways to take care of themselves while their bodies are changing throughout the lifespan from pediatrics, young adulthood, fertility, pregnancy, postpartum, lactation, peri-menopause, post-menopause, and into older adulthood with osteoporosis training and prevention.

-She currently teaches a free "Pelvic Floor & Core during Pregnancy & Postpartum" class virtually every quarter, has two online courses available from the Prenatal & Postnatal Classes link, a potty training manual from the pelvic PT perspective, and speaks regularly for moms groups around the country.
+She currently has a 6-wk program for women during midlife (The Midlife Pelvic Reset), teaches a free "Pelvic Floor & Core during Pregnancy & Postpartum" class virtually every quarter, has two online Prenatal & Postpartum Classes, a potty training manual from the pelvic PT perspective, and speaks regularly for moms and women's groups around the country.

 In her free time she enjoys paddleboarding, lake sports, sand volleyball, hiking, and traveling with her husband and two kids.